HaiTon/getCleanDataCourse/README.md

 ###Compute Averages
 **Step 13: Creates a second, independent tidy data set with the averageof each variable for each activity and each subject.**
 Use melt() of reshape2 package to melt the data set into one skinny long data set.
-note: id columns is the group by column.
+Note: id columns is the group by column.
  And if measure parameter is left blank, melt() will use all non-id columns for measure
 The result is should be 180 rows (30 subject * 6 activities)
 cast the melt data set into a data frame and apply the mean function to each measure